gdm413229/swwmgz_m/README.md

  - **Glowing color tags:** Located around various parts of your body, allows quick and easy differentiation between multiple units (color not directly configurable due to *engine limitations™*).
  - **Lucky Collar:** A little something that your creator gives to all of her creations.
 Reduces incoming damage by 75% when you're below 25% health.
 Plus an additional 50% reduction to any damage from your own weapons.
  - **High-Resonant Almasteel Plating:** Your chassis is built from one of the hardest alloys known across the universe.
 Thus, your body is practically indestructible, but not impervious to damage.
-All direct damage is reduced by 50%, and all explosive damage is reduced by 80%.
+All splash damage is reduced by 80%, and you only take half damage from crushers (and may cause them to break, permanently).
  - **User Menu:** With the press of a button, open a dedicated menu to see all your stats in detail, info on carried items and weapons, check out a grand library of information on things you come across, and access the store for buying extra items with your score points.
  - **Magnetic Utility Belt:** Holds important equipment tightly, and is also the secret to how you can reload some weapons so damn fast.
  - **Keychain:** A lil' something to bring some extra good luck charms with you.